 5 Creativity Killers You Should Avoid

-Okay, procrastination is one thing, but are we aware of the things that would murder our creativity?
+Procrastination is one thing, but are we aware of the other things that could kill our creativity?
 Aside from fighting procrastination and looking for ways to be more productive, we should also be mindful of the things that could hinder us from getting creative.
 If we don’t know what’s stopping us, how can we fight it?

 Here are some of the most devious creativity killers that every creative should be aware of.

 Putting people in a position they aren’t suited for is one definite way of killing one’s creativity.
 Always remember that we cannot give what we don’t have.
 Pushing someone off their safe zone is different from pushing them into the danger zone.
 The result of this situation could cause personal effects that will crush a person’s creativity.

 According to research, when people get the feeling of being “always rushed”, it will diminish their work by 6-9 points.
 Pressure will get the best of us and will cause us to struggle in keeping up.
 When you know you are in a position you don’t have enough skills for, or if you have placed a colleague in such a position, it is best not to rush output as more practice and learning is needed to get that level of creativity required.
 It’s always good to be busy and productive, but never rushed.